openwfm/wrf-sfire-docs/docs/python.md

 as suggested by the Anaconda installer.

-Notes:If you already have your own custom settings in `~/.bash_profile` or `~/.bashrc`, you should review them to make sure that they do what you intended, because a login shell will now source both files and the resulting behavior may change.
+Notes: If you already have your own custom settings in `~/.bash_profile` or `~/.bashrc`, you should review both files to make sure that they do what you intended, because a login shell will now source both files and the resulting environment may change.
 Initializing anaconda makes changes to your `~/.bashrc` file.
 When a new interactive shell starts it will source `~/.bashrc` and make `conda` available, but a login shell will source `~/.bash_profile` instead.
 See